LarsHajdronKolajder/digiprime-container/README.md

   digiprime
 ```

-Which will starts the server on [`http://localhost:3000`](http://localhost:3000).
-For development if you do not care about image upload and handling that the `CLOUINARY_` variables can be left, however that functionality will not work then. `NODE_ENV` set to `development` enables error stack traces.
+This starts the Digiprime server on [`http://localhost:3000`](http://localhost:3000).
+If using user supplied images are not of interest, the `CLOUDINARY_*` environment variables can be unset. `NODE_ENV` set to `development` enables stack traces on error pages.

 The container exposes ports `80`, `443` and `3000`.
 If `USE_TLS` is set to `true` you should only map port `80` and `443`, and if `USE_TLS` is `false` only map port `3000`.
 Note that Negotiation Engine and Mongo DB ports are not exposed at all.